AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/xml-instructions.md

 ### block vs. container

--  Blocks represents the end of the chain in rendering HTML for Magento.
+-  Blocks represents the end of the chain in rendering HTML.
 -  Containers contain blocks and can wrap them in an HTML tag.
 -  Containers do not render any output if there are no children assigned to them.

 ### before and after attributes

-To help you to position elements in a specific order suitable for design, SEO, usability, or other requirements, Magento software provides the `before` and `after` layout attributes.
+To help you to position elements in a specific order suitable for design, SEO, usability, or other requirements, the application provides the `before` and `after` layout attributes.
 These optional attributes can be used in layout XML files to control the order of elements in their common parent.

 The following tables give a detailed description of the results you can get using the `before` and `after` attributes.
 The first table uses a block a as positioned element.